BaileighBrown/BaileighBrown.github.io/_pages/cv.md

 Work Experience
 ======
 ### Wellstar ###
 * Dec.
-2024 - Current: IT- Sharepoint Developer Intern
+2024 - Current: IT - Sharepoint Developer Intern
   * Assisted in the migration of 50+ legacy sites to SharePoint platform, improving accessibility and team collaboration by designing and updating sites
   * Identified and resolved issues within power platform applications, providing technical support and training to end-users